If you're looking to take control of your financial future and finally get serious about saving money, activate these ten tips to start saving.

 Can multiple savings accounts help you save more?

-If you think multiple savings accounts make sense for your savings plan, just be sure you’re getting a competitive APY on each account, so you don’t miss out on extra money and more total savings overall.
+If you think multiple savings accounts make sense for your savings plan, just be sure you're getting a competitive APY on each account, so you don't miss out on extra money and more total savings overall.
+You might also consider a short-term certificate of deposit (CD).

 How can you start saving more money today?

 Direct deposit is the easiest way to start — and stick to — a savings plan.
 Have money go directly from your paycheck to your savings account.
+It's an easy way to get started.

 Does switching insurance save money?